animal-tree/Writing-stuff/Stuff50-linear-angular-crazy-theory.md

 Maybe EM is when these photons form collision patterns with themselves.
 E.g. monkey-in-the-middle in a sphere of gravitationally attracted corpuscles.

-These and similar form an isotropic basis for an anisotropic universe.
+These and similar form a relatively isotropic basis for a relatively anisotropic universe.
 Meanwhile, those that do not undergo time dilation (due to anisotropic orbits), perhaps literal length contraction (due to changing radii).